 Peanut butter M&M cookies on a plate.

-With their fork hash marks, peanut butter cookies are easy to spot.
+These are peanut butter cookies without the fork marks.
 While there is no single answer why that crisscross pattern became a thing, the most likely explanation is that people flatten down the dough slightly because it’s thicker, and this helps the cookies bake more evenly.
+This is why I save some m&ms, to press in on top.
+Not only is this for decoration, but also it’s to push down cookie dough balls, just slightly.

 The Ingredients